Basketball Philippines Jack Animam takes talents to Taiwan.

 Folks had been wondering when Duke would first lose.

-Already backed by a hostile crowd inside the Azady Gym, Iran was able to impose its physical style of play on Gilas Pilipinas, Thursday evening.
+Already backed by a hostile crowd inside the Azady Gym, Iran could impose its physical play style on Gilas Pilipinas, Thursday evening.

 And it resulted in two players from the Philippine side getting bloodied up.